ReLIFE-Project-EU/relife-financial-service/README.md

 ## Authentication Integration Validation

-This template includes a validation script to test authentication integration with remote Supabase and Keycloak instances.
+The service includes a validation script to test authentication integration with remote Supabase and Keycloak instances.
 This tool helps you verify your configuration and troubleshoot authentication issues.

 ### Usage